Simmisingh3/eCommerce_end_to_end_ML_Project/README.md

 bash your_file_name.sh
 ```

-# To install the local package that is DiamondPricePrdiction, there are 2 ways
+# To install the local package that is CustomerReview, there are 2 ways
 ```
 python setup.py install
 ```